serhiykobyakov/Escort_3136A/README.md

 ## Free Pascal and Python units for Escort 3136A multimeter

-### What it does
+### What they do

-You can connect and use use your Escort 3136A multimeter in your Free Pascal (Lazarus) projects using nullmodem RS232 cable and this software.
+You can connect your Escort 3136A multimeter(s) to PC using nullmodem RS232 cable and acquire the data from multimeter(s) using this software.

-The unit can acquire the actual multimeter readings and calculate the uncertainties of the reading (the full and the random part, see the description below).
+The units can acquire the actual multimeter readings and calculate the uncertainties of the reading (the full and the random part, see the description below).

 The software has been tested for errors, stability and speed (bugs free is not guaranteed, see the licence).